pcrawshaw/comp3971/instruction_formats.md

 We should now have a file called `r_format_example.o`.
 This is an *object* file.
-It contains the binary machine language version of the instructions in the source code file - only a single ADD instruction in this example.
+It contains the binary machine language version of the instructions in the source code file - only a single `ADD` instruction in this example.

 We can examine this file with some standard Linux tools.

+### objdump

 First, use `objdump -d` to disassemble the binary object file.
-As the word suggests, this reverses the assenbly process and gives us a textual assembly language version of the program.
+As we might guess, this reverses the assembly process and gives us a textual assembly language version of the program.

+*Aside: Can we have a "decompiler" ("discompiler"?) for a high-level language like C or Java?
+Could such a program do the same "reversing" operation and give us our source code back if we start with a binary object file?*

 ```
 r_format_example.o:     file format elf64-littleaarch64